angular-hispano/angular-docs-es/adev-es/src/content/guide/routing/read-route-state.en.md

 </a>
 ```

-If you want to be more precise in how a route is matched, it's worth noting that `exact: true` is actually syntactic sugar for the full set of matching options:
+If you want to be more precise in how a route is matched, it’s worth noting that `exact: true` is actually syntactic sugar for the full set of matching options:

 ```angular-ts
 // `exact: true` is equivalent to